latika-swarnkar/BOTO3_AWS/README.md

     ix) download files from a bucket

-    x)update bucket policy

-    xi)Retrieve bucket policy
+    x)Retrieve contents of a bucket

 2. Then,I created the frontend for this using flask python framework in frontend.py file.All the functions from functions.py were imported  first and then route for each function are created.

 3. Then for publishing the image to Dockerhub,I created a requirements.txt file and then wrote the libraries to be installed like flask and  boto3.
-Then by creating the Dockerfile ,an image is built and pushed to DockerHub.(https://hub.docker.com/repository/docker/latika25/boto3_aws)
+Then by creating the Dockerfile ,an image is built and pushed to DockerHub.(https://hub.docker.com/repository/docker/latika25/aws_boto3)

 4.I have also pushed this code on github.(https://github.com/latika-swarnkar/BOTO3_AWS)

-5. An EC2 instance can be created now on aws.I first installed docker and aws cli on EC2 instance.Then after pulling the image from DockerHub I created the container and ran the files.
+5. Then,I created an EC2 instance and connected it through SSh.I first installed docker,pulled the image from docker hub and created a container.

+Commands Used:(all the dependencies(docker,python3,flask,etc) already installed)
+1.To run application:
+    python3 frontend.py
+    By pm2:
+        pm2 start frontend.py --interpreter python3
+2.Docker Commands:
+    To build image:
+        sudo docker build -t latika25/aws_boto3:v1 .

 Sample Inputs:
 1. For creating EC2 instance:

-    Enter key-pair name = 'Botoapi',
+    Enter any existing key-pair name ='ec2-instance' ,

-    Enter ami id='ami-04505e74c0741db8d'
+    Enter ami id='ami-04505e74c0741db8d'(For Ubuntu Machine)

 2. For starting/stopping/terminating an instance